LuxenBZH/Vanilla-Plus/README.md

 Project Divine Game Master Overhaul
 =======
 Project Divine Game Master is a overhaul designed to provide an experience closest to the vanilla one, reworking some features while preserving the core gameplay.
+Participate in the project !
+Join the hub below to discuss about this project.
 Discord server : https://discord.gg/4QbbMj

 # Releases